epogrebnyak/credit-risk-replication/README.md

 # credit-risk-replication

 This is a [background reading](background.md) and several replication excercises in credit risk modelling.

+Code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab.

 ## Excercise 1: Simulate empirical default probability distributions